SGI Onyx: VTX

 The VTX graphics subsystem is a cost reduced version of the RealityEngine2, using the same hardware but in a feature reduced configuration that can not be upgraded.
 It consists of one GE10 board (6 Intel i860XP processors vs 12 in RE2), a single RM4 or RM5 board, and a DG2 board.

 InfiniteReality

 InfiniteReality succeeded RealityEngine2 as the high-end graphics subsystem for the Onyx when introduced in 1996.
 As with RealityEngine2, two versions correspond to the form factors of the Onyx.
 The deskside version consists of a GE12 board, one or two RM6 boards (limited due to the amount of cooling the deskside system provides), and a DG4 board.
 The rack model increases the number of RM6 boards supported to four per pipe and allows up to three pipes to be installed resulting in an Onyx rack with a maximum of three GE12 boards, three DG4 boards, and twelve RM6 boards.

+Usage

+Onyx was used by CBS News for a broadcast of real-time results for the 1994 US national elections.
+The broadcast had 3D graphics that were generated live that had updated news feeds, composited with video, in real time.
+The Onyx had four 64-bit R4400 CPUs, 128MB RAM, RealityEngine2, and Sirius Video board, to replace a room full of other equipment used in 1992.
+This is one of the first examples of a real-time 3D video compositing system used in a television broadcast.

+The Onyx was employed in early 1995 for software development kit for the Nintendo 64.
+The new Onyx comprised most of the kit's impressively high price of US$100,000 to US$250,000.